To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 When It Happened: Announced in October 2013

-Who It Affected: Anywhere from 2.9 million to 38 million Adobe users
+Who It Affected: At least 38 million Adobe users

 Resolution: Notified users to change passwords and offered a year’s worth of credit monitoring to customers whose encrypted credit card data was stolen in the breach.